ISO 2039 Plastic Hardness Testing Services (Ball Indentation & Rockwell)

 Scope

-– Rockwell hardness of plastics
+- Mechanical performance of rigid plastics

 Applications